Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Introduction

 For this reason, it is necessary to develop more advanced analysis tools for noise hunting to improve the detector's data quality.
-Here we focus on the couplings and causalities propagated from a certain auxiliary channel to the main \ac{gw} channel.
-In Ref. \cite{Bose:2016sqv}, it has been shown that the excess noises from bilinear and nonlinear couplings in \ac{gw} interferometers can be treated using the bilinear coupling veto (BCV) method \cite{Ajith:2014aea} with the trigger-based correlation coefficient.
-Along this line, we suggest a new way of identifying coherent associations between \ac{gw} and the related auxiliary channels, in which we use three kinds of the correlation coefficient: \ac{pcc} \cite{Pearson} and \ac{kendall} \cite{Kendall} as a linear measure and \ac{mic} as a nonlinear measure \cite{reshef_detecting_2011, mice2016, mice2018}, respectively.
-In particular, \ac{mic} is an information-theoretic measure to discriminate the nonlinear association between two random variables.
+Here we focus on the couplings between a certain auxiliary channel and the \ac{gw} strain channel.
+In Ref. \cite{Bose:2016sqv}, it has been shown that the excess noises from bilinear and non-linear couplings in \ac{gw} interferometers can be treated using the bilinear coupling veto (BCV) method \cite{Ajith:2014aea} with the trigger-based correlation coefficient.
+Along this line, we suggest a new way of identifying coherent associations between the \ac{gw} strain channel and the related auxiliary channels, in which we use three kinds of the correlation coefficient: \ac{pcc} \cite{Pearson} and \ac{kendall} \cite{Kendall} as a linear measure and \ac{mic} as a non-linear measure \cite{reshef_detecting_2011, mice2016, mice2018}, respectively.
+In particular, \ac{mic} is an information-theoretic measure to discriminate the non-linear association between two random variables.
 Together with these measures, we construct a systematic way of identifying the noises from (non-)linear couplings and causalities propagating from instrumental and/or environmental disturbances of \ac{gw} detectors.
-Then we apply the suggested method to the well-known issues of data analysis and noise identification in \ac{ligo} and KAGRA detectors.
+Then we apply the suggested method to the well-known issues of data analysis and noise identification in the KAGRA detector, expecting that the correlation unidentified in the previous methods can be verified as a non-linear correlation effect.